Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Experiments

-In this section, we evaluate the cross-dataset adversarial transferability of different decision-based attacks.
-We generate adversarial examples on CelebDF~\cite{CelebDF} and then test the same model on FFDF~\cite{ffpp}.
-Table~\ref{tab:cross} shows that the attack success rate (\%) on cross-dataset evaluation.
-Because our method can eliminate the difference between real and fake faces in the frequency domain, it has stronger cross-dataset adversarial transferability.
+Our approach is query-based, achieving an approximate 100\% attack success rate with exceptionally high query efficiency.
+To further enhance our evaluation, we assess the cross-dataset adversarial transferability of various decision-based attacks.
+Specifically, we generate adversarial examples on the CelebDF dataset~\cite{CelebDF} and subsequently test the same model on the FFDF dataset~\cite{ffpp}.
+Table~\ref{tab:cross} illustrates the attack success rate (\%) in this cross-dataset evaluation.
+Our method demonstrates superior cross-dataset adversarial transferability due to its ability to mitigate differences between real and fake faces in the frequency domain.